Mill Invite Letter

 Young Engineer Testimonial: As a first time attendee I was very impressed by the papers and how much I learned from them.
 Everything was set up very well from the first time attendees, facilities were nice.
 I look forward to attending next years conference.

-I had a great experience in Milwaukee, getting exposed to the technical papers and professionals within the field!
+I had a great experience getting exposed to the technical papers and professionals within the field!
 The hotel was great, and the vendor hospitality was much appreciated!